-Previous participants have said that it was useful experience in that it gave them a chance to review their own work practice and career development.
+Previous participants have said that it was a useful experience in that it gave them a chance to review their own work practice and career development.

 We will send a short evaluation form to you requesting feedback on your experience.
 Such feedback is invaluable and is used to continually improve and develop the Work-shadowing programme.

-Without doubt, shadowing raises the profile of the employing organisation and the associated career area.
+Without a doubt, shadowing raises the profile of the employing organisation and the associated career area.
 We are confident that it creates better informed and more realistic applicants.

 Work shadowing outcomes for the students

 Work shadowing helps students to clarify their career goals and strengthen their confidence for future job searches.
 They gain a better understanding of the relationship between the skills they are developing on their course, their interests and activities, and a future career.

 Shadows come back from their experience better prepared for their transition from study to work through having a greater awareness of workplace tasks, skills and culture.